LLILAS Advisory Council

 Founding Partner and Chief Executive Officer, Transnetwork

-Mr. Raull has ample experience in the financial services markets, having worked for Citigroup and Banamex for more than 13 years in Mexico, the United Kingdom, and the USA.
-He earned his MBA from The University of Texas at Austin and is fluent in Spanish, German, and English.
-Raull is a founding partner and CEO of Transnetwork Corp., the most diversified B2B electronic domestic and cross-border processing and payment platform in Latin America for money remittances with over 19,500 locations through the largest retailers and Banks in 12 countries.
-He was born in Mexico City and moved to the U.S. in 1989 to pursue his MBA at UT Austin.
-He is married to Lorena Chavez-Peon with whom he has 4 children, Paola (UT Austin Graduate), Lorena (UT Austin Senior), Andrea, and Jorge Jr.
+Mr. Raull has ample experience in the financial services markets, having worked for Citigroup and Banamex for more than 13 years in Mexico, the United Kingdom and the USA.
+He obtained his MBA from the University of Texas at Austin and is fluent in Spanish, German and English.
+He is a founding partner and CEO of Transnetwork Corp, the most diversified B2B electronic domestic and cross-border processing and payment platform in Latin America for money remittances with over 19,500 locations through the largest retailers and banks in 12 countries.
+Jorge was born in Mexico City and moved to the US in 1989 to pursue his MBA at UT Austin.
+He is married to Lorena Chavez-Peon with whom he has 4 children, Paola (UT Austin Graduate), Lorena (UT Austin Senior), Andrea and Jorge Jr.